-Caelum Research Corp.,* Rockville, Maryland, was awarded a $22,639,066 hybrid (cost-no-fee and firm-fixed-price) contract for data and information management support services.
-Twenty five bids were solicited with three bids received.
-Work will be performed in Huntsville, Alabama, with an estimated completion date of November 30, 2024.
-Fiscal year 2019 operations and maintenance, Army funds in the amount of $3,694,966 were obligated at the time of the award.
-U.S. Army Contracting Command, Redstone Arsenal, Alabama, is the contracting activity (W31P4Q-19-F-0324). *Small Business
+Arizona State University, Tempe, Arizona, was awarded a $9,107,025 cost-no-fee contract for the Defense Advanced Research Project Agency-based proposal titled "Diagnostic Epigenetics of Infectious agents and Chemical Toxicity."
+Bids were solicited via the internet with one received.
+Work will be performed in Tempe, Arizona, with an estimated completion date of July 21, 2021.
+Fiscal year 2018 and 2019 Defense Advanced Research Project Agency funds in the amount of $5,222,714 were obligated at the time of the award.
+U.S. Army Contracting Command, Aberdeen Proving Ground, Maryland, is the contracting activity (W911NF-19-C-0039).

-Iridium Satellite LLC, Tempe, Arizona, was awarded a non-competitive firm fixed price contract modification (P00010) for the extension of services on the current Airtime contract.
-The face value of this action is $8,452,000.
-The total cumulative face value of the contract is $460,779,000.
+Iridium Satellite LLC., Tempe, Arizona, was awarded a non-competitive, firm-fixed-price contract modification (P00013) for the extension of services on the current Airtime contract (HC104714C4000).
+The face value of this action is $8,836,000 funded by fiscal year 2019 defense working capital funds.
+The total cumulative face value of the contract is $478,194,000.
+Performance will be at the contractor's facility.
 The original solicitation was issued on the basis of other than full and open competition pursuant to 10 U.S. Code 2304(c)(1), only one responsible source and no other type of supplies or services would satisfy agency requirements.
-Performance will be at the contractor's facility.
-The period of performance for the option period is May 22, 2019, through June 21, 2019.
+The period of performance is July 22, 2019, through August 21, 2019.